 It’s also not really appropriate for a man to wear shorts.
 And you better leave any singlets at home.
 Wear long cotton trousers instead.

-3.6 Can I drink the tap water in Uzbekistan?
+3.6 Can you drink the tap water in Uzbekistan?

 I wouldn’t advise you to drink the tap water.
 Buy bottles of water in the local supermarkets or bring a water bottle with a filter.

 These are reusable bottles that filter water using a microfiltration device.
 When you drink tap water using a water bottle with filter, any dirt, bacteria or parasites will be trapped in the fibers of the filter, while the clean water passes through.

 It’s not only good for your belly and wallet, it’s also great for the environment because you don’t have to buy any plastic bottles of water!